padreati/rapaio/rapaio-core/src/rapaio/math/tensor/Tensor.md

 This is an abstraction over the real data buffers which allows implementations of different data storages like Java arrays, memory segments on heap or off heap or any other type of storage.
 Data storage laso abstracts idea of dense or sparse arrays.

-Currently there are present only two implementations.
+There are present only two implementations.
 The base implementation uses natural language arrays for dense data.
 The second available implementation abstracts storage for data frames and data variables.
 This implementation was built in order to allow using data manipulation operations implemented for tensors directly over data frames and variables, avoiding code duplication and API.
 For example a `VarDouble` has a method called `dt()` which creates a `Tensor<Double>` over the same data